microsoft/playwright/docs/src/api/class-page.md

 * since: v1.8
 - `type` <[string]>

 Script type.
-Use 'module' in order to load a Javascript ES6 module.
+Use 'module' in order to load a JavaScript ES6 module.
 See [script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) for more details.

 ## async method: Page.addStyleTag